If you’re like me, you love pumpkin just as much in savory dishes as you do in sweet ones.

 Vegan Pumpkin Mac and Cheese

 - 12 oz gluten-free pasta of choice (you can use wheat-based pasta if not avoiding gluten)

 - 15 oz canned pumpkin puree

-- 1 cup canned unsweetened light coconut milk *see substitutions below
+- 1 cup canned unsweetened light (or lite) coconut milk *see substitutions below

 - ½ cup nutritional yeast

 - 1 tablespoon arrowroot starch/flour *see substitutions below

 - 1 ½ teaspoon kosher or fine sea salt, plus more to taste, if desired

 - ½ teaspoon ground mustard